nir/jupylet/docs/programmers_reference_guide/appendices.rst

 .. image:: ../images/Commodore-64-Computer-FL-small.png

-Just like with the `Atari 2600` I spent countless hours playing its wonderful games, which made my parents worry quite a bit 😎 but like many other kids I soon tried to program it, and then to program basic games with graphics and sound, and soon I got carried away down the rabbit hole of computation into
+Just as with the `Atari 2600` I spent countless hours playing its wonderful games, which made my parents worry quite a bit 😎 but like many other kids I soon tried to program it, and then to program basic games with graphics and sound, and soon I got carried away down the rabbit hole of computation into